YashAnand1/ansible-cmdb/docs/usage.md

     db03.prod.local         Debian 6.0.10  192.168.58.3   0g   1
     zoltar.electricmonk.nl  Ubuntu 14.04   194.187.79.11  4g   2

+If `id` fields like `log_path` and `ram` were added to the above command, their columns would not have been displayed due to being absent and defined differently in the `txt_table` template, respectively.

 You can use the `--exclude-cols` option to exclude specific columns.
 It works the same as `--columns`.
 For example: